asooft/TimeSeriesForecasting/README.md

 whether dampening is needed or not theoretically and practically.
 9. Apply Facebook Prophet Algorithm.
 10. Apply supervised ML algorithm such as XGBOOST Regressor.
 Use features which are lags (𝑌𝑡−1, 𝑌𝑡−2, … , 𝑎𝑣𝑔(𝑦𝑡−𝑛))

-• Please comment and justify why each approach succeeds or fails based on your understanding.
+• We comment and justify why each approach succeeds or fails based on our understanding.